awsdocs/amazon-connect-admin-guide/doc_source/chat-testing.md

 ## Test voice<a name="test-voice"></a>

 After you claim a number you can immediately call it to hear what the experience will be like for your customers\.
-Amazon Connect uses the [default contact flows](contact-flow-default.md) to power your initial experience\.
+Amazon Connect uses the [default flows](contact-flow-default.md) to power your initial experience\.

-To test a customized contact flow, [assign a phone number](associate-phone-number.md) to it and then call that number\.
+To test a customized flow, [assign a phone number](associate-claimed-ported-phone-number-to-flow.md) to it and then call that number\.

 ## Test chat<a name="test-chat"></a>